thenexthub/Codira/docs/README.md

   - [Literals.md](/docs/Literals.md):
     Describes type-checking and inference specifically for literals.
 - [Serialization.md](/docs/Serialization.md):
-  Gives an overview of the LLVM bitcode format used for swiftmodules.
+  Gives an overview of the LLVM bitcode format used for languagemodules.
   - [StableBitcode.md](/docs/StableBitcode.md):
     Describes how to maintain compatibility when changing the serialization format.